 - The Open step.
 The team members gather and conduct a brainstorming session on all possible scenarios.

 - The Narrow step: Considering the current performance, the team narrows down all possible explanations and scenarios.

 - The Close step: The project team validates all narrowed-down explanations for the current performance.

 Do You Want Lean Six Sigma Certification?

 While having a resource like these top Lean Six Sigma interview questions on hand is smart, more is needed.
 You need certification training in Six Sigma to acquire the vital skills companies seek in their candidates.
 That’s why this Lean Six Sigma course is an integral part of your Six Sigma career path.

-UMass Amherst’s Isenberg School of Management can help you become a Lean Six Sigma expert in only six months.
-The bootcamp, powered by Simplilearn, will fast-track your quality management career using the IASSC-accredited Lean Six Sigma course.
+This can help you become a Lean Six Sigma expert in only six months.
+The bootcamp, delivered by Simplilearn in collaboration with the University of Massachusetts, will fast-track your quality management career using the IASSC-accredited Lean Six Sigma course.
 You will learn valuable skills such as: